git-pull/tao-of-tmux/manuscript/03-practical-usage.md

 When you memorize a key combo, it's one less time you'll be moving your hand away from the keyboard to grab your mouse.
-You can focus your short-term memory on getting stuff done; resulting in fewer mistakes.
+You can focus your short-term memory on getting stuff done, resulting in fewer mistakes.

 Q> ### Coming from ``GNU Screen``?
 Q>